NewRussiaCC Logo

 Berdichev

 Berdichev is a city in Central Ukraine where Nazi invaders, intent on genocide during the Second World War, eliminated the entire Jewish population.
 Following the Holocaust, Gorenstein witnessed the decline and diminishment of Jewish culture and character in Soviet society.
-He selected Berdichev as a symbolic Jewish town for the play, and based the characters on his own family and memories.
+He selected Berdichev as a symbolic Jewish town for the play and based the characters on his own family and memories.

 The play presents 30 years in the everyday life of a Jewish family after the Holocaust (1945 to 1975), as two sisters, Rachel and Golda, guide their family through hard years of poverty and strife.
-It is an unsentimental story about post-Holocaust Jews, separated from their culture, history and people, who nonetheless survive through laughter and tears.
+It is an unsentimental story about post-Holocaust Jews, separated from their culture, history, and people, who nonetheless survive through laughter and tears.

 The intended aim of performing Berdichev is to give the audience a broader perception of themselves, immersing them in a different time and culture to instill new insights into history and human connections across time.
-In addition we hope to use this opportunity to generate a collaborative community effort that might renew awareness of the Holocaust to a younger generation of Americans and help examine its impact on twenty-first century life.
+In addition, we hope to use this opportunity to generate a collaborative community effort that might renew awareness of the Holocaust to a younger generation of Americans and help examine its impact on twenty-first century life.

 Theatrical project Berdichev